RIBKARANIANNAM/assignment2-Annam/README.md

 ## Pithy Quotes
 >
-    *"`author`"*:"Elon Musk",

     "quote":"I would like to die on Mars.Just not on impact."
+    -*Elon Musk*

 >>
-    *"`author`"*:"Emo Philips"

     "quote":"I was the kid next door's imaginary friend."
+      -*Emo Philips*